< Back

 When the cover design has been selected, it is time to digitize the artwork.

-• Ensure the artwork is as flat as possible, free of smudges and creases.
+• Ensure the artwork is as flat as possible, free of smudges, erasure marks and creases.

 • Proof-read all text elements, ensuring that the school name is spelled correctly.
 (Eg. “elementary” is often misspelled by younger artists!)

-• Upload the file to your yearbook software into a candid image folder.
+• Upload the jpg file to your yearbook software into a candid image folder.

 Most artwork works best when inset with the safe margins of your front and back covers, keeping it away from your spine guidelines (0.5″ for hard cover, 0.25″ for soft cover).
 Optionally, add a border around the artwork to set it off nicely on the background, like a matted work of art.